ks982579/rust-zero2prod/README.md

 I would argue at this point for more of a **Model View Template** approach.
 But I am almost certian this is part of the learning journey and we will refactor later.

+We add a login page that sends a post request back to itself, which we catch.
+But the POST request doesn't really send back a new page, so the browser will render nothing, it's blank.
+We should redirect somewhere, to the home page for now.
+Redirects requires an HTTP 3XX status code and a _Location_ header (new URL).

+Once we redirect, we can implement handling the form data.
+We want to parse and check that data to log in a user.
+Of course, we used the foot-gun earlier and stuffed all that authentication login into the newsletter module.
+Yes, we need to pull it out now.

 ---